 Gerard Vandergucht junr traded initially in partnership with W. Austin at the Golden Head, George St, Hanover Square, in 1757 and 1758.
 In announcing his move to Brook St in May 1758, he advertised prints and drawings for sale, as well as watercolours, crayons, chalks and every other article relating to drawing (Public Advertiser 12 May 1758).
 He also traded in painted portraits of ‘great and eminent persons’ (Public Advertiser 25 May 1759).
 Vandergucht used his trade card of 1758 or soon after to advertise that he sold ‘the greatest variety of Japaning, Water Colours, Crayons, Black, Red & White Chalk, India Ink, Port Crayons & every Article relating to Drawing’ (Heal coll.
 100.80; W.S.
 Lewis Library, Farmington, CT, repr.
 Iain Pears, The Discovery of Painting: the growth of interest in the arts in England, 1680-1768, 1988, p.74).
 An invoice to Lord Winterton, dated 26 March 1761, for supplying a Dutch ebony frame with papier maché gilt ornaments and for a subscription payment for landscapes, presumably prints, provides evidence of his trading activities (Heal coll.
 96.20).

 Continental suppliers used by artists with British connections are treated in summary detail in this online resource.
 The history of the Vieille & Troisgros business in Paris has been traced back to Ferrod, a manufacturer and seller of colours and varnishes from 1847 to 1864 (Constantin 2001 pp.53-4), but who may have been in business as early as 1844 according to Vieille & Troisgros’s claim in their later trade sheet.
 Ferrod was followed by his son-in-law, H. Vieille, in 1865, who relocated the shop to 35 rue Laval in 1873.
-Vieille’s oval-shaped canvas stencil described him as: ‘M[archan]D. DE COULEURS/ Rentoile et Restaure les Tableaux/ Rue Laval 33 PARIS’ (example, Constantin 2001 p.54).
+Vieille’s oval-shaped canvas stencil described him as: ‘M[archan]D. DE COULEURS/ Rentoile et Restaure les Tableaux/ Rue Laval 33 PARIS’ (examples, Constantin 2001 p.54; National Gallery of Victoria).

 The successive businesses of H. Vieille, H. Vieille & E. Troisgros, and E. Troisgros, held accounts with Roberson, 1867-82, from 30 rue Breda and 35 rue Laval (Woodcock 1997).
 In about 1883 H. Vieille & E. Troisgros were stocking colours from G. Rowney & Co, as well as English watercolour boxes and drawing and watercolour papers (trade sheet, c.1883, see Sources below).